 In New York, following an unscheduled (and naked) performance that stunned the NYU Department of Performance Studies, she decided to put her Medusa-like powers to good use, first as a lesbian activist, and later, as an independent journalist and monger of extremely underground art.

 Co-founder and co-editor of The Gully online magazine (2000-2006), her work has appeared in a range of venues including the International Herald Tribune, Louisville's Courier-Journal, and THIS WAY OUT: the international lesbian & gay radio magazine.
 Her column in New York's Gay City News has been recognized by the New York Press Association.

 She was awarded the Joan Heller-Diane Bernard Fellowship for her project documenting the Lesbian Avengers.
 And her book, Eating Fire: My Life as a Lesbian Avenger was a finalist for a Lambda Literary Award, a Publishing Triangle Award, and was also featured on The 2015 Over the Rainbow Project book list.

-Forthcoming from Editions iXe in Paris is a short memoir in French, En territoire ennemi: Essais picaresques de l'exil (In Enemy Territory: Picaresque Essays on Exile).
+Nearly finished, a short memoir in French, En territoire ennemi: Essais picaresques de l'exil (In Enemy Territory: Picaresque Essays on Exile).